tesla-cu/website/content/authors/caelan_lapointe/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations:
-- name: University of Colorado, Boulder
+- name: University of Colorado Boulder
   url: ""

 # Short bio (displayed in user profile at end of posts)